-Much like how you have multiple options to protect your business during divorce, you also have various ways to divide and allocate the assets in the settlement.
+Much like how you have multiple options to protect your business during divorce, you also have various ways to divide and allocate a business in the settlement.
 A few potential strategies include:

-Sell Out and Move On: If it’s impossible to work out any other arrangement, your best option may be to sell the business, split the proceeds, and move on.
+- Sell Out and Move On: If it’s impossible to work out any other arrangement, your best option may be to sell the business, split the proceeds, and move on.
 This is often easier said than done, however.
 How much you sell the company for, if you can sell it at all, depends on many factors.
 Location, industry, competition, and demand all impact the potential dollar amount.
-Many businesses simply don’t sell on the open market.
+Many businesses, especially small businesses, simply don’t sell on the open market.

 When You Have Other Business Partners

 Businesses are often expensive, intricate, and require a great deal of work.
 As such, they frequently involve multiple partners.
-Because of this, when one business partner divorces, it can impact all the stakeholders in the company.
+Because of this, when one business partner divorces, it impacts all the stakeholders in the company.
 Any number of things can go wrong.

 Divorce has the potential to expose the business to the scrutiny of outside assessors.
 Since your stake is an asset, likely one of your biggest, the courts can split it up during the division of property.